-- To identify and present the basic concepts of demand, supply and equilibrium. - To explain the types and concepts of national income and inflation. - To illustrate the fundamental concepts of money, banking and exchange. - To create an awareness about the industrial sector, markets and trade and their contribution to economic development. - To describe the five year plans, budget, fiscal policy and taxation. - To discuss Indian economy and justify the role of engineers in economic development.
+- Primarily to give an overview of fundamentals of economics to the engineering students - In particular - To identify and present the basic concepts of demand, supply and equilibrium. - To explain and discuss the types and concepts of national income and inflation. - To illustrate the fundamental concepts of money, banking and exchange. - To create an awareness about the industrial sector, markets and trade and their contribution to economic development. - To describe the five year plans, budget, fiscal policy and taxation. - To appraise the students about Indian economy and justify the role of engineers in economic development.

-Classification of economy - open and closed economy - Sectors of economy - Basic principles of Microeconomics - supply, demand and equilibrium, Elasticity of demand - Pricing models.
+Classification of economy - open and closed economy - sectors of economy

+Basic principles of micro economics - supply ,demand and equilibrium, elasticity of demandpricing models.